mwyvr/hugo-smorg/README.md

 And offers:

-* Simple "Subsection" pages easily implemented
+* Simple "Subsection" pages possible with layout:subsection in front-matter.
-* Breadcrumb-menu available for subsection layout, others.
+* Breadcrumb-menu in subsection layout, available to others.
 * Produces Atom syndication format with option to disable RSS.
-* Category and Tag taxonomies.
+* Category and Tag taxonomies (partial page-meta)
-* Themed pagination.
+* Themed mobile-friendly pagination.
-* Includes syntax highlighting with a choice of themes.
+* Includes syntax highlighting with a choice of colour themes.
-* By default uses zero-wait modern system font stacks; integration with a webfont easily done.
+* By default uses zero-wait modern system font stacks; integration with a webfont via a couple lines of SASS and `npm run scss:min`.

 ## Screenshot